kklkit/Factions/README.md

 ### Setting up Git

-We need to clone the repository to a temporary location first since Git won't allow you to clone to an existing directory.
+We first need to clone the repository to a temporary location since Git won't allow you to clone into an existing directory.
+This is just for the initial clone.
+Onced cloned, you use git pull to get updates.

 1. [Install Git Extensions](http://code.google.com/p/gitextensions/) using the default settings
 2. Launch Git Extensions and follow the setup instructions